openface/onset-alien-invasion/README.md

 * Inventory system with interactive objects and hotbar selection.

-### Additional Credits
+### Additional Credits and Thanks

+* Talos ;)
-* [UFO model](https://sketchfab.com/3d-models/billy-meier-ufo-b21083ba65824b4a9b1b4720b705b32e) by Billy Meier,  thanks to Voltaism for the Onset pak file integration!
+* Voltaism for the Onset pak integration, his awesome onset packages, and testing contributions.
+* The Onset community for their wealth of knowledge of the Unreal Engine.
+* Billy Meier for the [UFO model](https://sketchfab.com/3d-models/billy-meier-ufo-b21083ba65824b4a9b1b4720b705b32e)